Beryllium: Occurrence

+Extraction

 The extraction of beryllium from its compounds is a difficult process due to its high affinity for oxygen at elevated temperatures, and its ability to reduce water when its oxide film is removed.
 Currently the United States, China and Kazakhstan are the only three countries involved in the industrial-scale extraction of beryllium.
 Kazakhstan produces beryllium from a concentrate stockpiled before the breakup of the Soviet Union around 1991.
-This resource has become nearly depleted by mid-2010s.
+This resource had become nearly depleted by mid-2010s.

 Production of beryllium in Russia was halted in 1997, and is planned to be resumed in the 2020s.

 Beryllium is most commonly extracted from the mineral beryl, which is either sintered using an extraction agent or melted into a soluble mixture.
 The sintering process involves mixing beryl with sodium fluorosilicate and soda at 770 C to form sodium fluoroberyllate, aluminium oxide and silicon dioxide.
 Beryllium hydroxide is precipitated from a solution of sodium fluoroberyllate and sodium hydroxide in water.
-Extraction of beryllium using the melt method involves grinding beryl into a powder and heating it to 1650 C. The melt is quickly cooled with water and then reheated 250 to 300 C in concentrated sulfuric acid, mostly yielding beryllium sulfate and aluminium sulfate.
+The extraction of beryllium using the melt method involves grinding beryl into a powder and heating it to 1650 C. The melt is quickly cooled with water and then reheated 250 to 300 C in concentrated sulfuric acid, mostly yielding beryllium sulfate and aluminium sulfate.
 Aqueous ammonia is then used to remove the aluminium and sulfur, leaving beryllium hydroxide.

 Beryllium hydroxide created using either the sinter or melt method is then converted into beryllium fluoride or beryllium chloride.
 To form the fluoride, aqueous ammonium hydrogen fluoride is added to beryllium hydroxide to yield a precipitate of ammonium tetrafluoroberyllate, which is heated to 1000 C to form beryllium fluoride.
 Heating the fluoride to 900 C with magnesium forms finely divided beryllium, and additional heating to 1300 C creates the compact metal.
-Heating beryllium hydroxide forms the oxide, which becomes beryllium chloride when combined with carbon and chlorine.
+Heating beryllium hydroxide forms beryllium oxide, which becomes beryllium chloride when combined with carbon and chlorine.
 Electrolysis of molten beryllium chloride is then used to obtain the metal.

 Chemical properties

 A beryllium atom has the electronic configuration [He] 2s2.
-The predominant oxidation state of beryllium is +2; the beryllium atom has lost both of its valence electrons.
-Lower oxidation states have been found in, for example, bis(carbene) compounds.
+The predominant oxidation state of beryllium is +2; the beryllium atom losing both of its valence electrons.
 Beryllium's chemical behavior is largely a result of its small atomic and ionic radii.
-It thus has very high ionization potentials and strong polarization while bonded to other atoms, which is why all of its compounds are covalent.
+It thus has very high ionization potentials and does not form divalent cations.
+Instead it forms two covalent bonds with a tendency to polymerize, as in solid BeCl2.
 Its chemistry has similarities to that of aluminium, an example of a diagonal relationship.

+In the other direction, beryllium is attracted to electron density, generating intermolecular forces similar to hydrogen bonding.